Born 11 September 1893 in Burnley, Lancashire.

 He moved with the 42nd Division to Egypt and stayed there for the next 18 months William Holt then transferred to the Royal Flying Corps.

-He transferred to France in the summer of 1916 and flew as a scout pilot with 29 Squadron Royal Flying Corps.
+Holt transferred to France in the summer of 1916 and flew as a scout pilot with 29 Squadron Royal Flying Corps.
 On the evening of 24th June 1917 he left Le Hameau aerodrome on an offensive patrol flying Nieuport 23 (serial number B1607).
-He was shot down and killed by Unteroffizier Josef Heiligers of Jasta 30 near Beaumont some 30 minutes into his flight.
-Josef Heiligers was in turn shot down and killed on 20 November 1917 and is buried in the Lambersart Cimetière Militaire Allemand.

 William is buried in Beaumont Communal Cemetery, Pas de Calais.